 2. Gunta Stolzl

 One of the earliest Bauhaus members, Gunta Stolzl arrived at the school in 1919.
-Stolzl had a vast interest in the arts, but upon her arrival, she gravitated towards the weaving.
+Stolzl had a vast interest in the arts, but upon her arrival, she gravitated towards weaving.
 Despite the school’s mission to include women, architecture, industrial design, and sculpture were reserved for men.
 Weaving and ceramics became the primary art forms exclusively for women.
-She would assist Marcel Breuer upholstering many of his furniture pieces.
+She would assist Marcel Breuer in upholstering many of his furniture pieces.
 Her marriage to a Jewish classmate would eventually cause Stolzl to leave the Bauhaus as Nazism continued to grow.
 The couple moved to Switzerland where Stolzl opened her own practice as a textile designer.

 3. Marianne Brandt